edplatform-startup/backend/docs/api.md

   - `examStructureText` (string, optional) – Description of the exam format.
   - `examStructureFiles` (FileMetaWithContent[], optional) – Exam references with optional `url` or `content`.
 - Behavior:
-  - Validates inputs and forwards contextual data, including file attachments, to GPT-5 with high reasoning and optional web search.
+  - Validates inputs and forwards contextual data, including file attachments, to Grok 4 Fast with high reasoning and optional web search.
   - Incorporates the learner's familiarity levels to tailor pacing and depth for each topic.
   - Expects strict JSON response matching the `ml_course.json` schema: top-level object keyed by `Module/Submodule` with arrays of `{ "Format", "content" }` pairs.
   - Validates the returned schema, then saves it to `api.courses.course_data` with a generated UUID, the provided `userId`, and a `created_at` timestamp.